FelixEmmerich/BA/GameMechanismFramework/Assets/Game Mechanism Framework/Scripts/!README.txt

 EnvironmentRequirementsFromUnderstandingSpawner provides a bridge between the two previous mechanisms by generating simple requirements from the parameters of a SpatialUnderstandingSpawner.

-Finally, InformationFilter_Distance is – as the name suggests – a variant on INFORMATION FILTERING, based on the distance between the user and an object (and thus an alternative approach to POINT OF INTEREST).
+Finally, InformationFilter is, as the name suggests, an implementation of INFORMATION FILTERING, executing tasks according to rules based on the data from InformationFilterMetric-derived classes, such as IFMetric_Distance, which takes into account the distance between the object it is placed on and e.g. the player.
-Events are invoked when the user enters or leaves certain ranges.